 Gabriel Dalporto

-Chief Executive Officer of Udacity, Inc.
+Chief Executive Officer of Guitar Center Holdings, Inc.

+Director since: 2017

+Age: 52

-Mr. Dalporto has served as the Chief Executive Officer of Udacity, Inc., a technology skills digital education platform, since August 2019.
-From August 2017 to February 2018, Mr. Dalporto also served as Executive Advisor to the Company.
-Prior to that, Mr. Dalporto held various positions within the Company, including serving as the Company's Chief Financial Officer from June 2015 to August 2017, Chief Marketing Officer from April 2011 to June 2015, and President of Mortgage from March 2013 to June 2015.
+Mr. Dalporto became the Chief Executive Officer of Guitar Center Holdings, Inc. on October 31, 2023.
+Mr. Dalporto served as the Chief Executive Officer of Udacity, Inc., a technology skills digital education platform, from August 2019 to October 2022.
+From August 2017 to February 2018, Mr. Dalporto served as Executive Advisor to the CEO of the Company.
+Prior to that, Mr. Dalporto held various other positions within the Company, including serving as the Company's Chief Financial Officer from June 2015 to August 2017, Chief Marketing Officer from April 2011 to June 2015, and President of Mortgage from March 2013 to June 2015.
 Before joining the Company, Mr. Dalporto served as Founder and Chief Executive Officer of Atomic Financial, Inc., a startup online investing platform, from January 2010 to April 2011.
 He served as Chief Marketing and Strategy Officer of Zecco Holdings, Inc., an online brokerage company, from January 2007 to December 2009.
 Mr. Dalporto served as Vice President at ETrade Financial from August 2004 to November 2006 and as Vice President at JPMorgan Chase from September 2003 to July 2004.
-Additionally, Mr. Dalporto was elected as director of Guitar Center Holdings, Inc. in December 2018.
+Additionally, Mr. Dalporto has served as a director of Guitar Center Holdings, Inc. since December 2018.